rubillionaire/5by5-the-good-parts/readme.md

 # [5by5][5by5] the good parts

+**update:** 5by5.tv no longer hosts these podcasts, so this interface is no longer useful.

 a podcast player web app that interleaves 5 podcast feeds into a unified list. state of the list is persisted in localStorage and secondarily in a remote [hyperbee](https://github.com/hypercore-protocol/hyperbee) when it is available.

 ### background